 A Power On Self Test (POST) adapter is an essential part of your PC tool kit.
 It is used to test the motherboard, CPU, RAM, Integrated Graphics Card and other internal hardware components (but NOT the Power Supply Unit, which needs a different testing device).

 The following steps show how I use a POST tester.
-In this example I show to test the POST process itself and the boot process.
+In this example, I show the POST test process itself and the boot process.

 1. Acquire a POST Tester (or PC Analysis Card/Motherboard Tester).
-I use the Sourcing map analyser card (Opens New Window).
+I use the Sourcing map analyser card.

-2. Follow electrical safety techniques outlined in Part 2 and insert your POST card in to an appropriate PCI slot.
+2. Follow electrical safety techniques and insert your POST card in to an appropriate PCI slot.

 3. Switch on your machine.
 Your POST card displays a variety of codes as it monitors the POST and boot processes.
-Different cards can display slightly different codes so please refer to your own POST card manual to interpret your results.
+Different cards can display slightly different codes, so please refer to your POST card manual to interpret your results.

-A Cable tester is another essential item for your PC tool kit.
-Although more devices today are wirelessly enabled, there is still huge demand for wired network connectivity such as router access to the Internet (or ISP) and certain older networked peripherals like printers.
+A cable tester is another essential item for your PC tool kit.
+Although more devices today are wireless enabled, there is still huge demand for wired network connectivity such as router access to the Internet (or ISP) and certain older networked peripherals like printers.

 Cable testers are also straightforward to use.
 A typical tester is depicted below.

 If the cable is working properly, all the lights on each part of the tester lights up.
-If their is an issue with a cabe pair, the appropriate LED relating to that cable pair will not light up.
+If there is an issue with a cable pair, the appropriate LED relating to that cable pair will not light up.

 This enables you to either repair the cable, or dispose and replace with a working cable.

-Ethernet cables are cheap so therefore most people will replace with a new cable.
-There are ways and means to fix ethernet cables, but is not covered by this tutorial.
+Ethernet cables are cheap; therefore, most people will replace with a new cable.
+There are ways and means to fix Ethernet cables, but is not covered by this tutorial.

 Often cables stop working because something heavy is sitting on them, such as a table leg, or there is a fold in the cable which breaks the communication cabling inside the protective cabling jacket or sheath.

-There are other types of testers on the market that you could add to your PC tool kit.
-However some are for use by specialist computing professionals only.
+Other types of testers are on the market that you could add to your PC tool kit.
+However, some are for use by specialist computing professionals only.

-An example of this is a Fluke Network Tone and Probe kit, also known as the Fluke Tester.
+This is exemplified by a Fluke Network Tone and Probe kit, also known as a Fluke Tester.

-Beifly, these testers check ethernet and fibre cabling in corporate networks.
+Briefly, these testers check Ethernet and fibre cabling in corporate networks.
 They measure details such as cable attenuation and cross-talk; and produce reports for quality assurance purposes.
 This could be for a new corporate network infrastructure.

 Another tester that is of interest is a POST card with LPT (Parallel) and USB Port testers included.